AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_manage_message_android.md

 ### Retrieve messages in the specified conversation

-Refer to the following code sample to retrieve the messages in the specified converation:
+Refer to the following code sample to retrieve the messages in the specified conversation:

 ```java
 Conversation conversation = ChatClient.getInstance().chatManager().getConversation(username);